How to Grow a Dahlia

 3. Planting Dahlias

-4. Watering and Care
+4. Watering and Ongoing Care

-• Mulching: Apply a layer of mulch around the plants to retain moisture and suppress weeds.
+• Mulching: Add mulch around plants to retain moisture and reduce weeds.

 5. Supporting Your Dahlias